Creating & Performing a Production Run

 The batch code for this batch.
 Will be auto generated based on your settings.

 The expiry date for this batch.
 Clicking this field will bring up a calendar where you can select the month, year and day.
-Will be pre-filled based on the production date.
+Will be pre-filled based on the production date and production settings for the product.
 Press the X to remove.

 The quantity of batches to produce in this run.The expected yield will be automatically updated based on your selection.